patefacio/xgrep/README.md

 The following is the intent:

-* Allow creation/stroage of common searches in a database.
+* Allow creation/stroage of common directory searches in a database.

-* Allow creation of file sets that can be incorporated into a search.
+* Allow creation of file filter sets that can be incorporated into a search.

-* Automatically update databases for searches.
+* Automatically easy update of databases for searches.
 Default implementation uses updatedb and mlocate.

 * Provide the *find|grep* in single script with less to remember

 # Examples